Frequently asked questions

 Roadcraft is written for police drivers and riders and covers safe effective driving techniques; however the majority of the material in the books is relevant to non-emergency service drivers and riders too.

-Note that Roadcraft does not cover material found in the Official Highway Code, and as such should be read in conjunction with the Highway Code, which is available in hard copy, eBook, iPhone app and interactive CD-ROM formats from the Safe Driving for Life website.
+Note that Roadcraft does not cover material found in the Official Highway Code, and as such should be read in conjunction with the Highway Code, which is available in hard copy, eBook, iPhone app from the Safe Driving for Life website.

 What formats are the Roadcraft products available in?

 Print: from the TSO Shop, the Safe Driving for Life website, Amazon, and all good booksellers.
 Note, if you are buying Roadcraft from an online store (other than from TSO or Safe Driving for Life) you may not be able to purchase the latest impression of the book.
 To ensure you have the latest impression, you can buy the book in person at a bookstore and check the impression number inside the book, or purchase online from TSO or Safe Driving for Life, both of which sell the most recent impressions.